algosup/2024-2025-project-1-fpga-team-2/documents/qa/test_plan.md

 - Ensure that the product meets the software[^3] requirements.
 - Identify the presence of bugs or other problems.
 - Check the code's and game's security to avoid issues on the customer's hardware[^2].
-- Verify the responsiveness of the product
+- Verify the responsiveness of the product.

 ## 3. Tests metrics